RenanSantos7/RenanSantos7/README.md

 # Hi there 👋

-My name is Renan, I'm brazilian and I'm learning programming.
+My name is Renan, I'm a lawyer who is studying programming to change careers.
+I'm interested in web development and UX/UI design.
+I already have some knowledge of HTML and CSS and I'm currently learning JavaScript.

-My goal is being a front-end dev.
+My goal is to become a front-end developer.

 ### Some facts about me: